NobleOsinachi/python-number-generator/README.md

 # Python Number Generator
-This is a simple Python script that generates a random number between 1 and 100.
+This is a simple Python script that generates a random number between two inputted numbers.
+The program prompts the user to input two numbers, and then generates a random integer between those two numbers.

-# Installation
+# Installation & Usage
 + Clone the repository using
 ```bash
 git clone https://github.com/NobleOsinachi/python-number-generator.git
 ```
 + cd into the project directory
-+ Run the script using
++ To run the program, open the terminal and navigate to the directory containing the `index.py` file.
+Then, enter the following command:

 ```bash
 python index.py
 ```

+Follow the prompts to input the two numbers, and the program will output a random integer between them.

 # Usage
 The script generates a random number between 1 and 100 each time it is executed.
 The output will display the generated number on the console.